lics21-automata/automata/README.md

 ## Formalization in Isabelle

 The Isabelle sources are included in a separate directory called `thys`.
-The theories can be studies by opening them in Isabelle/jEdit.
+The theories can be studied by opening them in Isabelle/jEdit.
 The latest version Isabelle2021 can be downloaded from

 https://isabelle.in.tum.de/